-- 1 to 2 tablespoons bourbon (or milk or cream)
+- 1 to 2 tablespoons bourbon or milk or cream

 - Place the butter in a large saucepan and over medium-low heat.
 Once the butter melts, it will foam, turn clear golden, then begin to turn brown and smell nutty.
 Whisk often, scraping up any bits from the bottom.
 Watch the pan very carefully, as the butter will brown very soon after it begins to color and can burn quickly.
 Once the butter is deep golden and very fragrant, remove it from heat.

 - Whisk the brown sugar, maple syrup, and bourbon into the saucepan with the browned butter until smooth.
 Let cool to lukewarm, then whisk in the eggs, one at a time, and the vanilla.

-Store leftover bars well-wrapped in the refrigerator or at room temperature for up to three days.
+- TO STORE: Keep leftover bars well-wrapped in the refrigerator or at room temperature for up to three days.